-Voya Investment Management Co., LLC: Voya IM is responsible for the day-to-day management of the Fixed Income Funds.
+Voya Investment Management Co., LLC ("Voya IM"): Voya IM is responsible for the day-to-day management of the Fixed Income Funds.
 Voya IM, a registered investment adviser, is a leading innovator in the investment industry and manages global quantitative-based investment strategies for institutional and private investors.
 Its principal office is located at 230 Park Avenue, New York, New York 10169.
-As of June 30, 2021, Voya IM had assets under management totaling approximately \$258 billion.
+As of June 30, 2022, Voya IM had assets under management totaling approximately \$234 billion.
 The Sub-Adviser is a wholly-owned indirect subsidiary of Voya Financial, Inc., a publicly traded financial holding company.
 Voya IM chooses the portfolio investments of each Fixed Income Fund and places orders to buy and sell the portfolio investments.
 WisdomTree Asset Management pays Voya IM for providing sub-advisory services to the Fixed Income Funds.

-All Funds: The basis for the Board of Trustees' approval of the Sub-Advisory Agreement for each Fund is available in the Trust's Semi-Annual Report to Shareholders for the period ending December 31, 2020, except WisdomTree Emerging Markets Efficient Core Fund, WisdomTree International Efficient Core Fund, WisdomTree BioRevolution Fund and WisdomTree Cybersecurity Fund, which are available in the Trust's Annual Report to Shareholders for the period ending June 30, 2021.
+All Funds: The basis for the Board of Trustees' approval of the Sub-Advisory Agreement for each Fund is available in the Trust's Semi-Annual Report to Shareholders for the period ending December 31, 2021, except WisdomTree Battery Value Chain and Innovation Fund, which is available in the Trust's Annual Report to Shareholders for the period ending June 30, 2022, and WisdomTree Emerging Markets ex-China Fund will be available in the Trust's Semi-Annual Report to Shareholders for the period ending December 31, 2022.

 WisdomTree Asset Management, as the investment adviser for the Funds, may hire one or more sub-advisers to oversee the day-to-day activities of the Funds.
 The sub-advisers are subject to oversight by WisdomTree Asset Management.
-WisdomTree Asset Management and the Trust have received an exemptive order from the SEC that permits WisdomTree Asset Management, with the approval of the Independent Trustees of the Trust, to retain unaffiliated investment sub-advisers for each Fund, without submitting the sub-advisory agreement to a vote of the Fund's shareholders.
+WisdomTree Asset Management and the Trust have received an exemptive order from the SEC that permits WisdomTree Asset Management, with the approval of the Independent Trustees of the Trust, to retain unaffiliated investment sub-advisers for each Fund, except the WisdomTree Emerging Markets Efficient Core Fund, WisdomTree International Efficient Core Fund, WisdomTree BioRevolution Fund, and WisdomTree Battery Value Chain and Innovation Fund, without submitting the sub-advisory agreement to a vote of the Fund's shareholders.
 The Trust will notify shareholders in the event of any change in the identity of such sub-adviser or sub-advisers.
 WisdomTree Asset Management has ultimate responsibility for the investment performance of the Funds due to its responsibility to oversee each sub-adviser and recommend their hiring, termination and replacement.
 WisdomTree Asset Management is not required to disclose fees paid to any sub-adviser retained pursuant to the order.